 In 1998, the Bureau of Internal Revenue (BIR) issued a deficiency excise tax assessment against Petron relating to Petron's use of P659 of Tax Credit Certificate ("TCCs") to pay certain excise tax obligations from 1993 to 1997.
 The TCCs were transferred to Petron by suppliers as payment for fuel purchases.
 Petron contested the BIR's assessment before the Court of Tax Appeals (CTA).
 In July 1999, the CTA ruled that as a fuel supplier of BOI-registered companies, Petron was a qualified transferee of the TCCs and that the collection of the BIR of the alleged deficiency excise taxes was contrary to law.
 On March 21, 2012, the Court of Appeals promulgated a decision in favor of Petron and against the BIR affirming the ruling of the CTA striking down the assessment issued by the BIR to Petron.
-On April 19, 2012, a motion for reconsideration was filed by the BIR, which was denied by the Supreme Court through a petition for review on certiorari dated December 5, 2012.
+On April 19, 2012, a motion for reconsideration was filed by the BIR, which was denied by the Court of Appeals in its resolution dated October 10, 2012.
+The BIR elevated the case to the Supreme Court through a petition for review on certiorari dated December 5, 2012.
 On June 17, 2013, Petron filed its comment on the petition for review filed by the BIR.
 The petition was still pending as of June 30, 2015.